UtrechtUniversity/DrRods/docs/index.md

 Replicas that reference a data file located outside the vault directory are ignored.
 The output is a csv-formatted file.
-Each row holds information on a replica, where the column 'expected\_data\_path' depict an alternative path that is derived from the logical path.
+Each row holds information on a replica, where the column 'expected\_data\_path' depicts an alternative path that is derived from the logical path.

-Whenever a data\_path does no longer mimic the logical path, there exist a risk of replicas becoming soft-linked during subsequent data operations.
+Whenever a data\_path does no longer mimic the logical path, there exists a risk of replicas becoming soft-linked during subsequent data operations.

-Soft-linked replicas means that replicas of different data objects reference the same data file.
+A soft-linked replica references a data file that is *also* referenced by an entirely different data object.
-Note that this could lead to data loss: When a user deletes one of the involved data objects, then the replica of the other data object can no longer access its data file.
+Note that this situation could lead to data loss:
+When a user deletes one of the involved data objects, then the linked replica of the other data object can no longer access its data file, evn though it may appear to be 'good'..

 Nowadays iRODS provides for logical locking of data objects and their replicas.
 This should greatly assist to prevent any new occurrences of